Szimpla Kert

-Szimpla Kert is a romkocsma, which means "ruin pub" in Hungarian, located in the Jewish Quarter of the 7th district of Budapest, Hungary.
+Szimpla Kert is a ruin bar or romkocsma, which means "Simple Garden" in Hungarian, located in the Jewish Quarter of the 7th district of Budapest, Hungary.
+It is considered the pioneer of ruin bars.
 The pub started as a place for people to find a cheap drink in a relaxed environment, but has grown to become a tourist attraction and community center.
-The pub host community events like movie screenings, live music, an art gallery, the Kazinczy Living Library, the Szimpla Farmers' Market, and the Szimpla Bringa bicycle flea market.
+Movie showings, live music performances, an art gallery, the Kazinczy Living Library, the Szimpla Farmers' Market, and the Szimpla Bringa bicycle flea market are just a few of the community activities that are held at the bar.

 History

 Szimpla Kert is the first ruin pub to open in Budapest, Hungary.
 The Szimpla Kert originally opened in 2002 in a location a few blocks away from its current location.
 The idea behind the pub was to provide a relaxing environment to socialize and have a drink.
 In 2004, a dilapidated area located at 14 Kazinczy Street that used to be homes and a stove factory was set to be demolished.
 The four owners of the Szimpla Kert decided to save the area from demolition and move the pub to this location.
 The group of owners made this decision because the structure provided more space and the environment they were looking for.
 The new location opened as Szimpla Kertmozi (kertmozi translating to open-air cinema in Hungarian) because of the large courtyard on the premises that was used to watch underground and indie films.